Overview

 The ACCU Scheme plays an important role in Australia’s net zero transition.
 It is a voluntary scheme that supports Australian landholders, communities and businesses to cut their greenhouse gas emissions and increase carbon storage.

-We are proposing two new savanna fire management methods to account for carbon abatement from fire management in northern Australia.
+We have now made two new savanna fire management methods to account for carbon abatement from fire management in northern Australia.
 These methods will allow projects to earn credits for carbon stored in living trees and standing dead trees, alongside carbon sequestered in debris and avoided emissions.
-To support this, we have developed a new tool—SavCAM—which is available for testing at Savtools.
+To support this, we have developed a new tool—SavCAM—which is available at Savtools.

 The two methods are the: